zarthross/Event-Intro/README.md

 * 36 Degrees North donates this space for us to meet.
 They also offer free workshops as well as coworking, desks and offices for a monthly fee.
 You can find more info at the front desk.

 Annual Campaign

+(Please open this link and show it on the screen <https://donate.techlahoma.org/membership>)

 * The campaign has started.
 We don't auto-deduct so if you'd like to give or give again, please visit techlahoma.org.

 This usergroup is streamed on Twitch.tv